-Nevertheless, this kind of container technology could only go so far, which led to the development of process containers, which became control groups (cgroups) as early as 2004.
-Cgroups noted the relationships between processes and reined in users' access to specific activity and memory volumes.
+Nevertheless, this kind of container technology could only go so far.
+This led to the development of process containers, which became control groups (cgroups) as early as 2004.
+Cgroups noted the relationships between processes and reined in user access to specific activities and memory volumes.
 The cgroup concept was absorbed into the Linux kernel in January 2008, after which the Linux container technology LXC emerged.
 Namespaces developed shortly thereafter to provide the basis for container network security -- to hide a user's or group's activity from others.

-Concern and hesitation arose in the IT community regarding the security issue of a shared OS kernel: A vulnerable container could mean a vulnerable ecosystem without the right precautions baked in to the container technology.
-Additional complaints early in the modern history of containers bemoaned the lack of data persistence, which is important to the vast majority of enterprise applications.
+Concern and hesitation arose in the IT community regarding the security of a shared OS kernel.
+A vulnerable container could result in a vulnerable ecosystem without the right precautions baked into the container technology.
+Additional complaints early in the modern evolution of containers bemoaned the lack of data persistence, which is important to the vast majority of enterprise applications.
 Efficient networking also posed problems, as well as the logistics of regulatory compliance and distributed application management.

-Container vendors have, over time, addressed security and management issues with tool updates, additions, acquisitions and partnerships, although that doesn't mean containers are perfect in 2018.
+Container vendors have, over time, addressed security and management issues with tool updates, additions, acquisitions and partnerships, although that doesn't mean containers are perfect in 2020.